Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 Neighbors continue to support reasonable redevelopment of the site, but at a scale that aligns with Creve Coeur's planning standards and surrounding neighborhood character.

-Link to P&Z session minutes and audio recording
+Session minutes and audio recording

-Meeting Summary
+Summary

+The Graeser Station proposal was heard by P&Z during an extended 4-hour meeting.
 P&Z members asked direct and substantive questions related to parking capacity, traffic impacts, and the overall size and density of the proposed development.
 Several neighbors spoke in opposition.

 City staff (Jason Jaggi and Bethany Moore) stated the project meets technical requirements and cited public benefits such as burying overhead utility lines and outdoor restaurant seating.